dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Shields

-Using a shield gives you 1 boost to your Physical Defense.
+Using a shield adds 1 boost to your Physical Defense.
 Not all classes can use a shield, and it can only be worn if the weapon used is a one-handed unit.

 Description   | Type    | Value
 --------------|---------|--------